 Federal “Title VI/Nondiscrimination” Protections

-The Southeastern Massachusetts Metropolitan Planning Organization (SMMPO), through the Civil Rights Act of 1964 (Title VI), the Civil Rights Restoration Act of 1987, and related statutes and regulations.
-Title VI prohibits discrimination in federally assisted programs and requires that no person in the United States of America shall, on the grounds of race, color, or national origin (including limited English proficiency), be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity receiving federal assistance.
-Related federal nondiscrimination laws administrated by the Federal Highway Administration, the Federal Transit Administration, or both prohibit discrimination on the basis of age, sex, and disability.
+The Southeastern Massachusetts Metropolitan Planning Organization (SMMPO), through the Southeastern Regional Planning and Economic Development District (SRPEDD) operates its programs, services, and activities in compliance with federal nondiscrimination laws including Title VI of the Civil Rights Act of 1964 (Title VI), the Civil Rights Restoration Act of 1987, and related statutes and regulations.
+Title VI prohibits discrimination in federally assisted programs and requires that no person in the United States of America shall, on the grounds of racecolor, or national origin (including limited English proficiency), be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity receiving federal assistance.
+Related federal nondiscrimination laws administrated by the Federal Highway Administration, the Federal Transit Administration, or both prohibit discrimination on the basis of agesex, and disability.
 These protected categories are contemplated within the SMMPO’s Title VI Programs consistent with federal interpretation and administration.
 Additionally, the SMMPO provides meaningful access to its programs, services, and activities to individuals with limited English proficiency, in compliance with US Department of Transportation policy and guidance on federal Executive Order 13166.
-Southeastern Regional Planning and Economic Development District (SRPEDD), operates its programs, services, and activities in compliance with federal nondiscrimination laws including Title VI

-Title VI Notice of Rights to Beneficiaries - Spanish
+Title VI Notice to the Public - Spanish

-Title VI Notice of Rights to Beneficiaries - Haitian Creole
+Title VI Notice to the Public - Haitian Creole

 Complaint Filing